OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 When you encrypt a secret at rest, the question is: with which key do you want to do this?
 The less trust you have in the cloud provider, the more you will have to manage yourself.

-Often, you can either encrypt a secret with a key managed at the secrets management service, or use a key management solution within the cloudprovider to encrypt the secret with.
-The key offered through the key management solution of the cloudprovider can be either managed by the cloudprovider, or managed by yourself.
-In the latter case it is called "bring your own key"  (BYOK) scenario.
-This key can either be directly imported and/or generated at the key management solution, or be created at the cloudHSM supported by the cloud provdier.
+Often, you can either encrypt a secret with a key managed at the secrets management service or use a key management solution from the cloud provider to encrypt the secret.
+The key offered through the key management solution of the cloud provider can be either managed by the cloud provider or by yourself.
+In the latter case, it is called "bring your own key"  (BYOK).
+This key can either be directly imported and/or generated at the key management solution or be created at the cloud HSM supported by the cloud provider.
-In the case of a BYOK - or sometimes referred to as Custommer Master Key (CMK) is then used to encrypt the data key at the secrets management solution.
-The data key is then used to encrypt the actual secret.
-This means that, by managing the CMK, you have the control over the data key at the secrets management solution.
+Either your key or the customer master key from the provider is then used to encrypt the data key of the secrets management solution.
+The data key is then in turn used to encrypt the secret.
+This means that, by managing the CMK, you have control over the data key at the secrets management solution.

 While importing your own key material can generally be done with all providers ([AWS](https://docs.aws.amazon.com/kms/latest/developerguide/importing-keys.html), [Azure](https://docs.microsoft.com/en-us/azure/key-vault/keys/byok-specification), [GCP](https://cloud.google.com/kms/docs/key-import)).
-Unless you really know what you are doing and your threat model and/or policy requires this, this is not a recommended solution.
+Unless you know what you are doing and your threat model and/or policy require this, this is not a recommended solution.

 ### 4.3 Identity and Access Management (IAM)

-IAM applies to both on-premise and cloud setups: to effectively manage secrets, you need to setup the right access policies and roles.
-This statemet goes beyond setting up polocies on who can access a secret and who not, it should include hardenign the full IaM control plane, as it will otherwise allows for privilege escalation attacks.
-Make sure you never allow for open passrole proviliges or open IaM creation privileges, as these can be used to use and/or create credentials that again have access to the secrets.
-Next, make sure you tightly control what can impersonate a service account: are your machines their roles accessible by an attacker exploiting your server?
+IAM applies to both on-premise and cloud setups: to effectively manage secrets, you need to set up the right access policies and roles.
+This goes beyond setting up policies regarding who can access a secret and who can't, it should include hardening the full IAM setup, as it could otherwise allow for privilege escalation attacks.
+Make sure you never allow for open "pass role" privileges or open IAM creation privileges, as these can be used to use and/or create credentials that again have access to the secrets.
+Next, make sure you tightly control what can impersonate a service account: are your machines' roles accessible by an attacker exploiting your server?
 Can service roles from the data-pipeline tooling access the secrets easily?
-Make sure you make IaM for every cloud component part of your threatmodel (e.g. ask yourself: how can you do elevation of privileges with this component?).
-See [this blog entry](https://xebia.com/ten-pitfalls-you-should-look-out-for-in-aws-iam/) for multiple do's and dont's with examples.
+Make sure you include IAM for every cloud component in your threat model (e.g. ask yourself: how can you do elevation of privileges with this component?).
+See [this blog entry](https://xebia.com/ten-pitfalls-you-should-look-out-for-in-aws-iam/) for multiple do's and don'ts with examples.

-Make sure that you leverage temporality of the IAM principals in an effective way: e.g. ensure that only certain roles and service accounts which really require it, can access the secrets.
-Monitor these accounts, so that you can tell who or what actually used it to access the secrets.
+Make sure that you leverage the temporality of the IAM principals effectively way: e.g. ensure that only certain roles and service accounts that require it can access the secrets.
+Monitor these accounts, so that you can tell who or what used them to access the secrets.

 Next, make sure that you scope access to your secrets: one should not be simply allowed to access all secrets.
-In GCP and AWS, you can create fine grained access policies to ensure that a principal cannot access all secrets at once.
-In Azure having access to the keyvault, means having access to all secrets in that keyvault.
-This is why it is key to have separate keyvaults when working on Azure to segregate access.
+In GCP and AWS, you can create fine-grained access policies to ensure that a principal cannot access all secrets at once.
+In Azure having access to the keyvault, means having access to all secrets in that Key Vault.
+This is why it is key to have separate key vaults when working on Azure to segregate access.

 ### 4.4 API limits

-Cloud services can generally provide a limited amount of API calls over a given time period.
+Cloud services can generally provide a limited amount of API calls over a given period.
 This means you could potentially (D)DoS yourself when you run into these limits.
 Most of these limits apply per account, project, or subscription, so limit your blast radius accordingly by spreading workloads.
-Additionally, some services may support data key caching, preventing load on the key management service api (see for example [AWS data key caching](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/data-key-caching.html)).
+Additionally, some services may support data key caching, preventing load on the key management service API (see for example [AWS data key caching](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/data-key-caching.html)).
 Some services can leverage built-in data key caching.
 [S3 is one such example](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-key.html).

 ## 5 Containers & Orchestrators

-There are various ways how containers can be enriched with secrets: at container build time (not recommended) and during orchestratrion/deployment.
+There are various ways how containers can be enriched with secrets: at container build time (not recommended) and during orchestration/deployment.

 ### 5.1 Injection of Secrets (file, in-memory)

 Ther are 3 ways to get secrets to an app inside a docker container

-- Environment variables: We can provide secrets directly as the part of the docker container configuration.
-Note that secrets itself should never be hardcoded by means of docker ENV or docker ARG commands, as these can easily leak with the container definitions.
+- Environment variables: We can provide secrets directly as part of the docker container configuration.
+Note that secrets themselves should never be hardcoded using docker ENV or docker ARG commands, as these can easily leak with the container definitions.
 See the Docker challenges at [WrongSecrets](https://github.com/commjoen/wrongsecrets) as well.
-Instead let an orchestrator overwrite the environment variable with the actual secret and make sure that this is not hardcoded by itself.
+Instead, let an orchestrator overwrite the environment variable with the actual secret and make sure that this is not hardcoded by itself.
-- Mounted volumes (file): In this method we keep our secrets within a particular config/secret file and mount that file to our instance as a mounted volume.
-Make sure that these mounts are mounted in by the orchestrator and never build in at container build time, as this will leak the secret with the contianer definition, instead: make sure that the orchestrator mounts in the volume when required.
+- Mounted volumes (file): With this method, we keep our secrets within a particular config/secret file and mount that file to our instance as a mounted volume.
+Make sure that these mounts are mounted in by the orchestrator and never build in at container build time, as this will leak the secret with the container definition, instead: make sure that the orchestrator mounts in the volume when required.
-- Fetch from secret store (in-memory): A sidecar app/container fetches the secrets it need directly from a secret manager service without having to deal with docker config.
+- Fetch from the secret store (in-memory): A sidecar app/container fetches the secrets it need directly from a secret manager service without having to deal with docker config.
 This solution allows you to use dynamically constructed secrets without worrying about the secrets being viewable from the file system or from checking the docker container's env variables.

 ### 5.2 Short Lived Side-car Containers

-To inject secret within a container one could create short lived side-car containers that fethces secret from some remote end point and then store them on a shared volume which is also mounted to the original container.
+To inject secrets into a container one could create short-lived side-car containers that fetch secrets from some remote endpoint and then store them on a shared volume which is also mounted to the original container.
 The original container can now use the secrets from mounted volume benefit of using this approach is that we don't need to integrate any third-party tool or code to get secrets.
-Once the secret are fethced the side car container dies and that's why they are called short lived.
-Example of one such service is Vault Agent Sidecar Injector.
+Once the secrets are fetched the sidecar container terminates that's why they are called short lived.
+An example of one such service is Vault Agent Sidecar Injector.
 The Vault Agent Injector alters pod specifications to include Vault Agent containers that render Vault secrets to a shared memory volume using Vault Agent Templates.
 By rendering secrets to a shared volume, containers within the pod can consume Vault secrets without being Vault aware.

 ### 5.3 Internal vs External Access

-Secrets should only be exposed to internal communication mechanisms between the container and the deployment representation (E.g. a Kunbernetes Pod), it should never be exposed through external access mechanisms which are shared among deployments and/or orchestrators (e.g. a shared volume).
+Secrets should only be exposed to internal communication mechanisms between the container and the deployment representation (E.g. a Kubernetes Pod), it should never be exposed through external access mechanisms which are shared among deployments and/or orchestrators (e.g. a shared volume).

-When secrets are stored by the orchestrator (e.g. Kubernetes Secrets), make sure that the storage backend of the orchestrator is encrypted and keys mare managed well.
+When secrets are stored by the orchestrator (e.g. Kubernetes Secrets), make sure that the storage backend of the orchestrator is encrypted and keys are managed well.

 ## 6 Implementation Guidance

-In this section we slightly touch upon the implementation of various concepts.
-Note that for the actual implementation it is better to always refer to the documentation of the secrets managing system of your choice as this will be better up to date than any secodnary document such as this cheat sheet.
+In this section, we discuss the implementation.
+Note that for the actual implementation it is better to always refer to the documentation of the secrets management system of choice as this will be better up to date than any secondary document such as this cheat sheet.

 ### 6.1 Key Material Management Policies